kevinzjpeng/FutureMakers/docs/setup.md

 - Cursor
     1. Cursor is an AI-powered code editor developed by Cursor AI.
 It uses AI to assist with code writing, debugging, and refactoring.
 Cursor integrates with GitHub, allowing for seamless collaboration and version control.
     2. Download Cursor from [here](https://www.cursor.com/)

 ---
+# Clone the FutureMakers repository in Cursor

+1. Install Cursor
+2. Register an cursor account
+3. Git clone the FutureMakers repository
+4. Open the repository in Cursor

+---

 # **Markdown**